Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 3. Enter valid password
 4. Click "Login" button

-Expected result
+Expected result:
 - Error message "Invalid credentials" is displayed
 - User remains on the login page

 Actual result:
 - User is not logged in and redirected to dashboard

-# TС-06: Login with empty username
+## TС-06: Login with empty username

 ## Preconditions
 User is on the login page